 Correction: Schulte called 911 on Onsayo Abram (or Deacon) two hours before I showed up to film.
 According to Abram, Kenzie Smith was there for half an hour before I showed up, but Abram was not interviewed for this article.
 That means only Abram endured the harassment for two hours since, once I arrived, I started filming her and manipulated her into moving away from the area.
 Abram was often unavailable for interviews because he works at different locations during the day and is not available in time to talk to journalists whose deadlines can be as short as end-of-day.

-I filmed Schulte for 5 minutes, stopped, and then she snatched a business card out of my hands that Abram had handed me.
+I filmed Schulte for 5 minutes, stopped, and then she snatched a business card that Abram had handed me out of my hands.
 She said she would use the information to contact Abram’s job and continue her harassment.

 I started filming again to prevent her from photographing the card, orbiting around her as she walked in circles.
 That is around the time when she finally gets ahold of dispatch again.
 Dispatch hears me in the background and asks if she can leave the area, not understanding why Schulte was staying in the area with people she claimed were threatening her harm over a BBQ.